apache/nuttx/README.txt

   the make system tries to build.

   [Actually, that problem is probably not to difficult to fix.
-Some Makefiles probably just need some pathes within double quotes]
+Some Makefiles probably just need some paths within double quotes]

   I work around spaces in the home directory name, by creating a new directory that does not contain any spaces, such as /home/nuttx.